eirikref/PhotoStream/README.md

 So this is a simple shell script that copies all new files from my PhotoStream and to a separate folder.
-I have chosen to run it as a cronjob ever five minutes in order to automate the process.
+I have chosen to run it as a cronjob every five minutes in order to automate the process.

 General Overview
 ----------------